gaaraujo/openfrescopy/README.md

 - Windows (compiled extensions are Windows-specific)
 - OpenSeesPy (for OpenSees integration)

-**Note:** The package automatically detects your Python version and loads the appropriate compiled binaries.
-Ensure you have binaries compiled for your Python version (see `BUILD_GUIDE.md` for build instructions).
+**Note:** Use the wheel matching your Python version when installing.
+The package includes pre-built binaries for all supported Python versions.

 ## Examples